Healthy Homes Assessment Napier

 Insulation Napier

-Ceiling and underfloor insulation is mandatory to all rental homes from 1 July 2019.
-All landlords and property managers have to make sure that the insulation is up to standards that are in line with the latest quality.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space may need to be topped up or replaced.
+Underfloor and ceiling insulation is mandatory in all rental homes from 1 July 2019.
+All landlords and property managers should ensure that the insulation meets standards that are in line with the latest standard.
+In some cases, existing ceiling insulation or insulation in the subfloor space may need to be topped up or replaced.

-A properly insulated home will help to control condensation and lower the chance of mould and damp, and also makes more easy for the household to retain warmth.
+A properly insulated home will reduce the risk of condensation and reduce the chances of mould and dampness and it will make it easier for the household to hold the heat.

-The "R" refers to thermal resistance and is a measure of how well insulation withstands heat flow.
-The higher the R-value, the higher the standard of insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation withstands heat flow.
+The higher the R-value, the more efficient the insulation.

 Napier Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the interior of the building; you have to make sure there is somewhere for surface, rain as well as groundwater to move and stop it from coming inside.
-When it is about damp and water, it’s frequently what you don’t see that could become a major issue and cause the property to suffer and affecting your tenant’s health.
+Making sure your rental property is protected from water damage isn’t only about the interior of the building It’s about having to ensure there is somewhere for surface or ground water and to prevent it from getting inside.
+When it is about damp and water, it is frequently not apparent that it could become a major issue and cause the property to suffer and affecting the tenant’s well-being.

-Rental properties should have efficient drainage for the removal of storm water, surface water and ground water.
-This includes the proper outfall or runoff.
-Making sure that water has a location to go, and also that it doesn’t sit beneath buildings is an essential part of keeping your property dry.
+Properties that are rented must have efficient drainage to eliminate floodwaters, surface water, and groundwater, with an appropriate runoff or outfall.
+Making sure the water has a location to go, and also that it isn’t allowed to remain beneath buildings is an essential part of making sure your property is dry.

-Alongside the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between the floor and the ground, a ground water barrier should be put in place if it is reasonably practicable to install it.
+Alongside a drainage system to prevent water ingress, if the rental is enclosed between floorboards and the ground, a ground water barrier must be installed if it is reasonably practicable to install it.

-Ground moisture barriers are typically made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from entering the building.
-It also helps prevent water damage to the floor insulation.
+The ground-moisture barrier usually made of polythene and is laid on top of the ground, in order to block any moisture that is present in the ground from getting into the building.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection